Mohmedp-7/PortfolioProject/COVID-19README.md

   The United Kingdom followed with 14.93%, while Mexico remained lower at 3.32%.

 - Global infection rates rose slowly through early 2020, then sharply increased from late 2020 into 2021, matching the timing of major pandemic waves.
-Estimates for late 2021 indicate the U.S. and U.K. would continue leading infection percentages if trends persisted.
+Estimates for late 2021 indicate the U.S. and U.K. would continue leading infection percentages if trends persisted (This did turn out to be true).